Drug Diversion Programs

 Once admitted into JDAP, a youth offender is assigned a case manager who provides supervision, develops individualized case plans that identify needs and contains clear corrective action steps, and provides necessary outside referrals for services.
 The program includes random urinalysis for monitoring youth with a history of substance abuse, counseling services, educational training, or vocation services.

-Let a Sarasota Drug Attorney from Erika Valcarcel, Criminal Defense Lawyer, P.A.
+Let Erika Valcarcel, Criminal Defense Lawyer, P.A.
 Protect Your Freedom

 A skilled Sarasota drug attorney can be instrumental in helping you gain access to a drug diversion program.
 With an intricate understanding of the laws surrounding these programs, a skilled Sarasota criminal defense attorney can make recommendations to the court and prosecution on your behalf.
 Further, your legal representative can present an argument that outlines why a diversion program would be a suitable alternative to incarceration.
 Perhaps you are struggling with addiction, or maybe you have never received help in the past.
 Whatever the reason, a qualified Sarasota drug attorney like Erika Valcarcel can help you avoid a criminal record as well as time spent behind bars.